tremor-rs/tremor-www-docs/course/operations/index.md

 ## Registry and Instances

-- Connected pipelines are started by instantiating a binding
+- Connected pipelines are started by instantiating a binding.
-- filling in the missing interpolations
+- Filling in the missing interpolations:

 ```yaml
 mapping: